LittleBlue418/Milestone2/README.md

 After working through the scope and structure I collaborated closely with the artist to discuss and draw up wireframes that would fit for a scalable screen.
 We decided to design for a tablet/iPad sized screen as the largest 'grow' to avoid over scaling the art, having to have multiple art files, or having to have huge art files.
 In this way the game is optimized for a device, but still looks good on a desktop.

 ##### Wireframes & Diagrams
+* You can view the initial sketch wireframes [here](https://github.com/LittleBlue418/Milestone2/blob/master/assets/documentation/wireframes-1-sketches.pdf)
+* You can view the template mockup wireframes [here](https://github.com/LittleBlue418/Milestone2/blob/master/assets/documentation/wireframes-2-mockups.pdf)
-You can view the wireframes [here]
+* You can view the aditional 'nice to have' feature wireframes [here](https://github.com/LittleBlue418/Milestone2/blob/master/assets/documentation/wireframes-2.1-additional-mockups.pdf)

 ### Surface
 Much of the surface design was built in collaboration with the artist.
 We worked together to establish a look and feel for the world of the game, and to ensure that backgrounds, figures and assets fit within that world.
 Early in the conversation we decided to go with a traditional fantasy RPG look and feel, dungeons and dragons inspired, but with more of a 'cute' aesthetic.
-You can view the origional sketches [here]
+* You can view the inspirations for the art [here](https://github.com/LittleBlue418/Milestone2/blob/master/assets/documentation/wireframes-3-art-inspiration.pdf)
+* You can view some creature designs that we decided not to use as they felt too 'cute' [here](https://github.com/LittleBlue418/Milestone2/blob/master/assets/documentation/wireframes-4-rejected-enemy-designs.pdf)

 ### Design Decisions
 During the UX design process I made specific design decisions that I want to explain: